Low Latency Instance Segmentation by Continuous Clustering for LiDAR Sensors: PROPOSED METHOD

 The row index $i_\text{row}$ of a point is equal to the laser diode index ordered by their elevation angle.
 Points generated by the laser diode with the highest elevation angle are inserted at the top row of the range image.

 In our case the sensor is rotating clockwise, which means that new points are added to the right of the existing range image.
 A point's column index $i_\text{col}$ is calculated based on its continuous azimuth angle $\varphi_\text{cont}$.
-It is defined as $\varphi_\text{cont} = (-\varphi + \pi) + 2 \pi i_\text{rot}$, where $i_\text{rot}$ is the rotation index, $\varphi=\atantwo(y, x)$, and $(x, y, z)$ is the Cartesian position of the current point.
+Compared to a points regular azimuth angle $\varphi=\atantwo(y, x)$, the value of $\varphi_\text{cont}$ monotonically increases with ongoing rotations of the LiDAR sensor.
+It can be calculated as $\varphi_\text{cont} = (-\varphi + \pi) + 2 \pi i_\text{rot}$, where $i_\text{rot}$ is the rotation index and $(x, y, z)$ is the Cartesian position of the current point in the sensor's coordinate system.
 This ensures, that $\varphi_\text{cont}$ is monotonically increasing for a laser diode in a clockwise rotating sensor despite the opposite direction and the cyclic nature of $\atantwo$.
 This simplifies calculations in later processing steps.
-The rotation index of a point is typically the same as the rotation index of the rearmost laser: $i_\text{rot} = i_\text{rot, rear}$.
-However, if a firing intersects the discontinuity at the negative x-axis, points, which already passed it, use rotation index $i_\text{rot} = i_\text{rot, rear} + 1$.
-The rotation index of the rearmost laser $i_\text{rot, rear}$ starts with $0$ and is incremented whenever the rearmost laser of a firing passes the negative x-axis.